 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 You have heard that passive income is a myth.
-It mostly is — if “passive” means a bank handing you 0.5% while it lends your deposit out at 10%.
+It mostly is — if “passive” means a bank handing you a fraction of a percent and keeping the spread on what it lends out.
 Hardware is a different animal.
 A Helium hotspot provides wireless coverage and earns HNT tokens.
-An Umbrel node helps secure a network and collects routing and transaction fees.
+An Umbrel node can help secure a network and, if you commit bitcoin to Lightning channels, collect routing fees.
 This is not wishful thinking; it is infrastructure economics.
 Your machine supplies something a network genuinely needs — coverage, bandwidth, compute, security — and the network pays for it.
+What it does not do is pay you a rate.
+A bank deposit is a contractual claim; a node reward is a variable payment in a volatile token, and it can fall to nothing without anyone breaking a promise.

-The moment it clicks is unglamorous: your node clears, say, $50 in a month, and you realise you created income without trading an hour for it.
+The moment it clicks is unglamorous, and smaller than you are imagining: your node clears a genuine, unglamorous few dollars in a month, net of power, and you realise you created income without trading an hour for it.
 You deployed capital — the hardware — and the network did the rest.
+Note the word net.
+Gross earnings figures are the single most common way this category misleads people, because power and depreciation frequently exceed them.
 You stop being a node inside someone else’s extraction network and become the operator of a small piece of your own.

 How do banks quietly skim your yield?